 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

-REVISION DETAILS: July 2012: Up-date and revise entire MSDS to include current GHS requirements.
+REVISION DETAILS: May 2012: Up-date and revise entire SDS to include current GHS requirements.
+September 2016: Revision to composition.
+Review and up-date entire SDS to must current format and regulations.

 DATE OF PRINTING